GSA/idmanagement.gov/_playbooks/playbook-pam.md

 An agency should use existing processes, controls, programs, and available tools to manage its privileged user population and enterprise resources effectively.
 Please refer to [Appendix C: NIST SP 800-53 Privileged User Overlay](#appendix-c-nist-sp-800-53-privileged-user-overlay) for a mapping of controls defined in SP 800-53.
 These controls are countermeasures for how an agency can reduce unwanted behavior by its privileged user population.

-The [DHS CDM Program](https://www.cisa.gov/cdm){:target="_blank"}{:rel="noopener noreferrer"} provides a broad spectrum of tools that enable an agency to identify privileged user risk on an ongoing basis.
+The [DHS CDM Program](https://www.cisa.gov/cdm){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} provides a broad spectrum of tools that enable an agency to identify privileged user risk on an ongoing basis.
 It can also help prioritize these risks based on impact and allow agency security leadership to reduce the most significant privilege user challenges.

 ## Privileged Identity Management